 The goal of the Science Transfer Program (STP) is to improve fishery management to successfully achieve fish community objectives by identifying science and science products that can inform management needs, and making science accessible to managers for decision-making.
-The program funds strategic science transfer initiatives to support the objectives and activities described in A Joint Strategic Plan for Management of Great Lakes Fisheries.

 If you have a project idea or management issue that could be informed by available science, please contact the science program.

 Developing consistency in interpretation and communication of non-target mortality associated with lampricide treatments